Skip to Main Content

 Yucca Valley, California

-A strangely beautiful desert hillside has been the location of Desert Christ Park for over 50 years.
-An earthquake in 1992 wreaked havoc with many of the statues, but this is still a striking yet meditative attraction.
+A oddly beautiful desert hillside has been the location of Desert Christ Park for over 70 years.
+An earthquake in 1992 wreaked havoc with many of the statues, but this is still a striking and meditative attraction.

 Desert Christ Park (called for a time Antone Martin Memorial Park) is the only place in the world where you can be a participant in The Last Supper.
 The larger-than-life bas-relief features a window perfect for posing next to JC.
-Any pangs of sacrilege dispel when you notice the back of the tableau is tiered for exactly this photo op.
+Any pangs of sacrilege dispel when you notice that the back of the tableau has been tiered to encourage this photo-op.

 Desert Christ preaches on the Mount.

-Starting in the 1950s, sculptor Frank Antone Martin fashioned concrete into over 35 Biblical figures.
+For ten years, beginning in 1951, sculptor Frank Antone Martin fashioned concrete into nearly 40 Biblical figures.
 Despite the apparent theme, he created the park as his personal statement of peace rather than religious devotion.

 There are groupings of disciples listening to the Sermon on the Mount, apostles and other biblical characters in discussion or contemplation.
 The bright alabaster sculptures of followers tend to face away from the sun, while the Messiah images all face the bustling town of Yucca Valley.